Season of Judgment and Discernment: A List of Bad Doctrines and Practices

 Kenneth Copeland Gets a Pacemaker

-Yes, prosperity is legitimate if someone owns a business and God blesses it (Deut.
-8:18).
 But it should not come by a ministry platform like TV when a preacher twists Scripture to enrich himself.
-Now he lives in conspicuous luxury, while the people who sent him money on the false promise that God will enrich them too live ordinary lives, just like they did before they gave.
+Now he lives in conspicuous luxury, while the people who sent him money on the false promise that God will enrich them too live ordinary lives, just as they did before they gave.
 Or worse, they’re now broke.
-One tithe teacher, now fallen from ministry, had said God’s people are under a curse for not tithing, based on Malachi 3:8-11.
+One tithe teacher, now fallen from ministry, said God’s people are under a curse for not tithing, based on Malachi 3:8-11.
 But God’s people are never under an Old Covenant curse (Gal.
 3:13).

 Why Tithing Does Not Apply to New Covenant Believers